Imaging Data Caveats

 In all cases, the background galaxy counts are perturbed by the presence of the foreground galaxies; in particular, as the bottom right panel shows, the effect seems to be a net removal of sources.
 For DR8, the faint galaxy counts are substantially less affected by the bright galaxies than for DR7, particularly for foreground galaxies with r > 15.
 For the brightest set of foreground galaxies (very rare on the sky), the sense of the change is ambiguous, since it may be caused in an improvement in the deblending of the brightest galaxies.

-There are two major imaging bookkeeping changes between DR7 and subsequent releases.
+There are two major imaging bookkeeping changes between DR7 and all subsequent releases.

 First, for DR8 and later releases the photometry was reduced using a new version of the

 photo pipeline, under rerun "301".
 The identifier depends on both the rerun value and the object number within each field (called